phetdam/diabetes_proj/README.md

 * **./models/gbcr_srcv.pickle**

 `shizukaBaseCV` results from training a `sklearn` gradient boosting model with shrinkage and without subsampling on `X_train` and `y_train`, using 400 tree stumps as base learners.
 Hoever, for each validation iteration, training folds were resampled using the `imblearn` implementation of SMOTE.
-Unlike `GridSearchCV` objects, hyperparameters were already fixed.
+Hyperparameters were chosen a priori.

 ## Figures